dataglyder/Basic_Statistics_For_Data_Analysis.io/README.md

 $`z=0.7617`$ Meaning 2000lb harvest is only 0.7617 standard deviation away from mean.
 Now, ![check z-score pro]() ![the normal distribution table](https://z-table.com/) could be used to find the probability of harvesting 2000lb of tomatoes.

+## How to Check Z-score Probability on a Normal Distribution Table
+For a z-score of 0.7617, the first two values fall under z column on the table i.e check for 0.7 row under z, now we are left with 0.0617 now, check for 0.06 column on the top-most row on the table; e.g., 0.7 row under column 0.06 (Yes! only the 1st 3 values are used).

-z-score 0.7617 has a probability of 0.7764 i.e. 77.64% chance of harvesting 2000lb of tomatoes per day.
+z-score 0.7617 has a probability of 0.7764 i.e. 77.64% chance of harvesting 2000lb or less of tomatoes per day.
+To see if harvest could be greater than 2000lb:

+$`P(harvest>0.7764) = 1 - 0.7764`$ (since the whole normal distribution area is 1)
+$`P(harvest>0.7764) = 0.2236 06 22.36%`$

-The probability of harvesting 300lb will be
+The probability of harvesting 300lb or less  will be
 $`z= \frac{300-1372.72}{823.52}`$
-$`z = -1.3026`$ This means getting a harvest of 300lb is 1.3 standard deviation below the mean.
+$`z = -1.3026`$ This means that getting a harvest of 300lb is 1.3 standard deviation below the mean.

-Using the normal distribution table, the probability of harvesting 300lb of tomateos is 0.0968 i.e. 9.68%
+Using the normal distribution table, the probability of harvesting 300lb of tomateos with a z-score of -1.3026 is 0.0968 i.e. 9.68%

+To see if harvest could be greater than  300lb:

+$`P(harvest>0.0968)= 1- 0.0968=0.9032 or 90.32%

-These values estimated are range of values that extends to the tail of the distribution meaning that harvest could be 2000lb or less, 300lb pounds or less.
+***These estimated values are range of values that extends to the tail of the distribution meaning that harvest could be 2000lb or less, 300lb pounds or less.***

-To see if harvest could be greater than 2000lb or 300lb:

-$`P(harvest>0.7764) = 1 - 0.7764`$ (since the whole normal distribution area is 1)

-$`P(harvest>0.7764)=0.2236 06 22.36%`$

-$`$`P(harvest>0.0968)= 1- 0.0968=0.9032 or 90.32%

 ## Estimating from Samples
 In a real world scnenario,the whole population might be too large to work with therefore, it's much easier to work with  sample.
 Any sampling method used must be a representative of the entire population.
-A minimum 30 number of samples is needed if z-score is  adopted but if number of sample is less than 30, T-distribution is more desirable.
-Whichever sampling method is adopted, the law of central limit theorem assured us that the sample is good enough to represent the entire population.
+A minimum of 30 number of samples is needed when z-score is being used for standardization.
+As long as the sampling method is not biased,  the law of central limit theorem assured us that the sample will be good enough to represent the entire population.
 ## The central Limit Theorem
 The central limit theorem states that if the number of samples chosen from a population is large enough, the sample means will follow a normal probability distribution irrespective of the shape of the original population.
 That's a good news!
 So, the normal distribution, could be used to make inferences about the data.
 Since the normal distribution is a continuous distribution, a range or interval for estimates could be established with the Confidence interval.